thettler/bitbench/src/contents/pht-building-typescript-for-php/+article.md

 ---
-title: "PHT: Building Typescript for PHP"
+title: 'PHT: Building Typescript for PHP'
 description: In this first Blog post of mine i talk about the things you can expect from this Blog and my future plans.
 date: '2022-03-25'
 categories: